If you’re a remote worker, your job comes with a lot of freedom. Since you’re not tied to an office, you get to pick where you live and when you work.

 But that freedom can be daunting, so Tulsa, Oklahoma wants to help make your decisions easier.

-Tulsa, the second largest city in Oklahoma, is offering thousands of dollars worth of incentives to remote workers who relocate there.
-To be eligible, you have to be at least 18, move within the next six months, and be a full-time remote employee.
+Tulsa, the second-largest city in Oklahoma, is offering thousands of dollars worth of incentives to remote workers who relocate there.
+To be eligible, you have to be at least 18, move within six months of getting accepted, and be a full-time remote employee.

 The initiative, called Tulsa Remote, aims to bring entrepreneurs to a smaller city to help boost the economy.
 Young workers tend to flock to big cities, so Tulsa is trying to combat that with big benefits, such as: